Lumines: Puzzle Fusion: Development and release

 Lumines: Puzzle Fusion was the first game developed by Q Entertainment with Tetsuya Mizuguchi as the designer.
 Mizuguchi was part of the studio's founding following his departure from Sega after they dissolved United Game Artists, Mizuguchi's previous venture.
 It was developed by six people in a year.
 The game was 75% complete when it was announced at the Tokyo Game Show 2004.
 When he first learned about the PlayStation Portable (PSP), Mizuguchi was inspired to make a puzzle game with music for the device, which he described as an "interactive Walkman".
 He considered it ideal for his game because it was one of the few handheld consoles to have a headphone jack and high-quality sound.
 To attract casual players, Mizuguchi wanted his new game to be less daunting to play than his earlier titles Rez and Space Channel 5.
 Originally, he wanted to make a music-heavy Tetris-style game but problems with licensing led him to create a new concept.
 Mizuguchi did not consider developing games for the PSP difficult and began working on the game before any PSP software tools were provided.
 The game's title was derived from "Lumine", meaning to illuminate.
 The subtitle "Puzzle Fusion" is intended to reflect the mixture of music and gameplay.

 The prototype was initially developed on a personal computer (PC) running Microsoft Windows with the specifications of the PSP in mind.
-During the prototype's development, Katsumi Yokota was mainly a graphic designer and illustrator, and considered himself an amateur music composer.
+During the prototype's development, Katsumi Yokota was mainly a graphic designer and illustrator and considered himself an amateur music composer.
 He purchased several PC software packages, including FruityLoops and Cubase to assemble loops of electronic music, and Adobe Photoshop to create the visual graphics.
 Yokota learned about using sound effects while working on Rez, which led him to focus on making sound effects to supplement music for the prototype.
 He experimented with rhythms that synchronized with the game's time line bar.
 When deciding Lumines: Puzzle Fusion's mood, Mizuguchi felt something was missing from the soundtrack and looked for extant external music.
 While on a mid-year camping trip in Okinawa, he discovered the song "Shinin'" by Shinichi Osawa.
-The discovery motivated him to ask Yokota to implement a mode that would match music with visuals.
-Mizuguchi also asked Osawa to include four tracks that would be sequenced with the theme of a party beginning at sunset and ending at sunrise.
+The discovery motivated him to ask Yokota to implement a mode synchronizing music and visuals.
+Mizuguchi requested Osawa to include four tracks sequenced with the theme of a party beginning at sunset and ending at sunrise.
 Osawa contributed the songs "Shinin'", "Shake Ya Body", "I Hear the Music in my Soul", and "Lights".